Obama to endorse Biden, after months on 2020 campaign sidelines

 Former President Barack Obama on Tuesday plans to formally endorse Joe Biden – his vice president and running mate through two terms and presidential campaigns – in the looming race against President Trump, stepping off the sidelines after withholding support for any candidate for months.

-A source familiar with the situation confirmed to Fox News that an endorsement video from Obama will be released later Tuesday.
+Multiple soucres familiar with the situation confirmed to Fox News that an endorsement video from Obama will be released later Tuesday.

 Another source told Fox News, "Stay tuned," when asked about a looming endorsement for Biden.